KamaldeenBI/Descriptive-Data-Analysis-With-PowerBI/README.md

 ----
 # Project Objective: Problem Statement
-An hypothetical Superstore in the U.S.A that majors in selling household and office furnitures, technology gadgets and office supplies have been facing significant but not-so-obvious revenue problems.
+An Superstore in the U.S.A that majors in selling household and office furnitures, technology gadgets and office supplies have been facing significant but not-so-obvious revenue problems.
 The managers also feel as though, they are not taking full advantage of the very promising United States market.
 Below are the 5 business questions that need to be addressed critically,
 1. The management of Showtime superstores are concerned about the substantial figures of cost of production and carriages, they want a diagnostic of the causes.
 2. They want to know the peak sales period in the last 4 years as the minimum sales periods and the factors behind both metrics.